Skip to contentNotify me by email about available dates

 Fibromyalgia and chronic pain

 Widespread musculoskeletal pain, hypersensitivity to touch, chronic fatigue.
-When pain has no clear organic cause, it is often an expression of nervous system overload.
-The therapy supports its settling and gradual desensitisation.
+When pain has no clear organic cause, it is often an expression of long-term overload of the whole system.
+In the deep stillness of a session, the body gradually begins to settle, and hypersensitivity and pain may, in time, lose some of their intensity.

 Growth & prevention